pkmn/ps/img/README.md

 your own sprites (which you are strongly encouraged to do to avoid driving up Pokémon Showdown's bandwidth costs).

+## Performance

+The JSON data required to be able to know how to display the sprites and icons weighs in at ~34.6KB after compression.
+This could be further optimized by storing the data as Javascript objects (which don't require quoted keys), but this only amounts to a ~1-2KB saving once compressed.
+Furthermore, [Javascript runtimes optimize JSON parsing to be 2x faster][5] than Javascript object literals in some cases, so the additional size overhead from JSON is likely not worth worrying about.
+Switching to arrays instead of object fields may also save space and improve performance, but if the size of the data is really a concern for your application you should be using the asynchronous or adaptable entrypoints to the API.

+## License

 This package is distributed under the terms of the [MIT License][1].
 Substantial amounts of the code have been derived from the portions of Guangcong Luo's [Pokémon Showdown client][2] which are distributed under the [MIT License][3].